verdantlearn/gis-beginner-oe4bw/modules/Making-Maps/_posts/2000-05-04-symbolise-attributes.md

 published: false
 ---

 ## Symbolise layers by attributes

+Before we actually make our map, let's equip ourselves with some extra skills for symbolising layers

 So far we've ignored information in the attributes table of vector layers, and used identical symbology for all features in a layer.
-Now it's time to explore a powerful visualisation option in QGIS :muscle: - the ability to symbolise vector features depending on properties in their attributes table
+Now it's time to explore a powerful visualisation option in QGIS :muscle: - the ability to **symbolise features by attributes**.
+For vector layers, symbols are drawn according to properties (columns) in their attributes table.
+For raster layers, symbols depend on the value within each grid cell

-For all of these instructions you need to have the `Layer Properties` window open on the `Symbology` tab
+:information_source: For all of these instructions you need to have the `Layer Properties` window open on the `Symbology` tab

+:warning: Be aware that the layers in the screenshots below are different from those in our gibbon case study

-### Visualise categorical attributes
+### Visualise *categorical* attributes

 For **vector** layers :diamond_shape_with_a_dot_inside: